Optimization Methods for Large-Scale Machine Learning: Second-Order Methods

 The methods that we have discussed so far in this section are forced to overcome the fact that when employing an iteration involving an $\R{d} \times \R{d}$ scaling matrix, one needs to ensure that the improved per-iteration progress outweighs the added per-iteration cost.
 We have seen that these added costs can be as little as $4md$ operations and therefore amount to a moderate multiplicative factor on the cost of each iteration.

 A strategy to further reduce this multiplicative factor, while still incorporating second-order-type information, is to restrict attention to \emph{diagonal} or \emph{block-diagonal} scaling matrices.
 Rather than perform a more general linear transformation through a symmetric positive definite matrix (i.e., corresponding to a scaling and rotation of the direction), the incorporation of a diagonal scaling matrix only has the effect of scaling the individual search direction components.
+This can be efficiently achieved by multiplying each coefficients of the gradient vector by the corresponding diagonal term of the scaling matrix, or, when the prediction function is linear, by adaptively renormalizing the input pattern coefficients \cite{RossMineLang13}.

 \paragraph{\textbf{Computing Diagonal Curvature}}

 A first family of algorithms that we consider directly computes the diagonal terms of the Hessian or Gauss-Newton matrix, then divides each coefficient of the stochastic gradient vector $g(w_k,\xi_k)$ by the corresponding diagonal term.
 Since the computation overhead of this operation is very small, it becomes important to make sure that the estimation of the diagonal terms of the curvature matrix is very efficient.